What We Do

 MassMammals Watch is a project dedicated to enhancing our current knowledge on the population density and distribution of mammals across Massachusetts.
 Our goal is to collaborate with locals to find out where and which mammals are found in the area.

-In addition, we are working with educators to bring Citizen Science into the classroom.
-Engaging young students in actual ecological research gives them the sense of agency to get involved with helping the environment and, in a broader sense, think critically and actively about the world around them.
+In addition, we are working with educators to bring citizen/community science into the classroom.
+Engaging young students in ecological research gives them the agency to get involved with helping the environment and, in a broader sense, think critically and actively about the world around them.
 Visit our page for educators to learn more about how we are involving students in our project!

 How To Get Involved